 Once you have your filter adapter, you can adapt a 49mm diffusion filter.

-If you just want to take the edge off and give your film simulators a more cinematic feel, I would recommend a Glimmerglass at 1/4 power.
+If you want to take the edge off and give your film simulators a more cinematic feel, I recommend a Glimmerglass at 1/4 power.
 It creates the film look without adding a lot of mist.
-Many people like the Cinebloom or Black Pro-Mist at weaker powers, and for the mist effect, they are great, but just to simulate film, I think the Glimmerglass is the way to go.
+Many people like the Cinebloom or Black Pro-Mist at weaker powers, and for the mist effect, they are great, but to simulate film, I think the Glimmerglass is the way to go.

 5. Soft Shutter Release Buttons